 - Not liquid

-- Hardly contains any water
+- Contains hardly any water

-- Is made from fat & lye
+- Made from fat & lye

 - Mildly scented